 The Home tab is the center for all files on your ShareCenter.
 Home is divided into one main subfolder called My Folder.
-Under My Folder resides three main utilities, My Photos, and My Files.
+Under My Folder resides three main utilities, My Photos, My Files, and mydlink Cloud.
 Let's take a closer look at all three utilities independently.